crow02531/jekyll-t4j/README.md

 ## Introduction

-This plugin integrate your local TeX distribution with Jekyll to convert `.tex` to `.html`.
+This plugin integrate Jekyll with your local TeX distribution to convert `.tex` to `.html`.
 Feel free to write any TeX/LaTeX in your Jekyll sites.

 ## Installation

 First of all, you need to have a TeX distribution.
 Just download and install [MikTeX](https://miktex.org/) or [Tex Live](https://tug.org/texlive/).

-Then, add this line to your application's Gemfile:
+Then, install the plugin just as other Jekyll plugins.
+Add this line to your application's Gemfile:

 ```ruby
 gem 'jekyll-tex-converter'